vrhoward/iglm-overview/README.md

 (Five-minute overview providing context, stating the problem the paper is addressing, characterizing the approach, and giving a brief account of how the problem was addressed.)

-Monoclonal antibodies
+Antibodies are a powerful therapeutic tool, owing to their diversity

 ### Antibody Structure

 <img width="594" alt="Screen Shot 2023-10-24 at 11 17 13 PM" src="https://github.com/vrhoward/iglm-overview/assets/107573643/1e6bfaec-7ae4-4b15-ae9b-52098cadee9d">

-### Problem

 ### Approach

 ## Architecture Overview

-The IgLM model uses a standard left-to-right decoder-only transformer architecture (GPT-2), trained by autoregressive language modeling of reordered antibody sequence segments that are conditioned on chain and species identifier tags.
+The IgLM model uses a standard left-to-right decoder-only transformer architecture (GPT-2), trained on 558 million natural antibody sequences.

+by autoregressive language modeling of reordered antibody sequence segments that are conditioned on chain and species identifier tags.

 <img width="929" alt="Screen Shot 2023-10-24 at 11 26 01 PM" src="https://github.com/vrhoward/iglm-overview/assets/107573643/1b5b1488-d1d8-4566-b733-c96b349e32ac">

-but it is trained for infilling through rearrangement of sequences.

 m is the mask length
 j is the mask starting position